 Jerry has authored numerous articles on employment topics and frequently speaks before organizations and groups.
 He was invited to give a series of lectures on American labor and employment law to employer associations in Japan, members of which were interested in doing business in the United States.
 He was a featured speaker at the American Bar Association’s Presidential Showcase Program in San Francisco.

-Bargaining Negotiations: Jerry has led many collective bargaining negotiations on behalf of employers in a number of industries, in particular hospitals, visiting nurse associations, nursing homes, and colleges and universities.
-These have included first contracts as well as successor contracts, negotiations in single and multiple bargaining units, and simultaneous system-wide negotiations.
+Bargaining Negotiations: Jerry has led many collective bargaining negotiations on behalf of employers in numerous industries, in particular hospitals, visiting nurse associations, nursing homes, and colleges and universities.
+These included first contracts as well as successor contracts, negotiations in single and multiple bargaining units, and simultaneous system-wide negotiations.
 He has conducted negotiations utilizing innovative interest-based principles of bargaining, as well as “traditional” bargaining techniques.
 Jerry was part of a small number of lawyers and arbitrators chosen to be included in training films produced by the Harvard Program on Negotiation.

-Unfair Labor Practice Cases: Jerry has successfully represented clients in a number of federal courts of appeal throughout the country on issues arising under the National Labor Relations Act.
+Unfair Labor Practice Cases: Jerry has successfully represented clients in federal courts of appeal throughout the country on issues arising under the National Labor Relations Act.
 In two instances before the U.S. Court of Appeals for the First Circuit he persuaded the Court to reverse the National Labor Relations Board in cases where the Board found unfair labor practices when an employer changed terms and conditions of employment, and when it discharged employees who claimed protection under the law as union organizers.
 He has successfully resolved in his clients’ favor a myriad of unfair labor practice matters before the National Labor Relations Board where, for example, the allegations involved an employer’s refusal to recognize unions, engaging in unlawful election conduct, discharging employees who claimed to engage in concerted activities when they withheld their services, or unilaterally changing terms and conditions of employment without bargaining.

 Arbitrations: Jerry has scored victories for clients in dozens of arbitrations involving matters such as the following: